nov-clocod/financial-tracker/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to Raymond Maroun for providing guidance as I complete this project.
+- Thank you to Raymond Maroun for providing valuable feedback and guidance as I complete this project.